In this article, you'll learn:

-- You should track goal conversions on all existing variations.
-If you set up a goal for only one variation, you will not be able to study or compare data between variations to derive better insights from the test.
+- It would be best if you track goal conversions on all existing variations.
+If you set up a goal for only one variation, you can no longer study or compare data between variations to derive better insights from the test.

 For example, consider that you are A/B testing a button with the intent of tracking clicks on that button.
-In variation-1, you change the text of this button, in variation-2, you change the color while in variation-3, you delete the button.
+In variation-1, you change the text of this button; in variation-2, you change the colour, while in variation-3, you delete the button.
 This way, you will be able to compare them in a better way.

 - Use live previews to verify if the goals are working fine.
 To learn how to preview goals, click How to Verify Test Goals Setup Using Live Previews.